MicrosoftDocs/azure-devops-docs/docs/project/search/functional-code-search.md

 Place the insertion point on a term in the file and open the shortcut menu (mouse: right-click) to start a new search for other files containing the selected term.
 You can search for it as text, for the definition if you select an object name, or for references to a selected object.

-For more information about the following search functions, see [Get started with Search](get-started-search.md#semantic-search-features-usage-and-examples).
+For more information about the following search functions, see [Get started with semantic search](get-started-search.md#semantic-search-features-usage-and-examples).
 - Keyword
 - Exact match
 - Wildcard
 - Boolean operators
 - Proximity

-## More examples of code search functions
+## Additional code search operations

 See the following examples of even more code search functions.
 You can use the code type search functions with files written in C#, C, C++, Java, and Visual Basic.NET.
 Open the search results in a new browser tab from the semantic search and select **Ctrl** + **Enter**.
 In Google Chrome, select **Ctrl** + **Shift** + **Enter** to switch the focus to the new browser tab.